 How to Make a Delicious Mustard & Wine Wine Sauce for Seafood or Chicken

-A classic mustard and white wine sauce can be made numerous ways with a teaspoon of this or tablespoon of that to come up with different versions.
-I like this simple way of making it with mushrooms, a little mustard, a pinch of curry and a tiny bit of cognac (optional).
+Classic mustard and white wine sauce can be made in numerous ways, with a teaspoon of this or a tablespoon of that to come up with different versions.
+I like this simple way of making it with mushrooms, a little mustard, a pinch of curry, and a tiny bit of cognac (optional).

 What Stock To Use

-Most likely you are going to be serving this sauce on fish or poultry so I would suggest using either fish stock or chicken stock depending on what you are serving it with.
-We keep homemade chicken stock in the freezer but I am not opposed to commercial brands as long as you pay attention to the sodium levels.
+You will most likely be serving this sauce on fish or poultry, so I suggest using fish stock or chicken stock, depending on what you are serving it with.
+We keep homemade chicken stock in the freezer, but I am not opposed to commercial brands as long as you pay attention to the sodium levels.

 Mustard and White Wine Sauce Recipe

-Prep all your ingredients.
-One of the most important steps to cooking is have everything ready to go before you start.
+- Prep all your ingredients.
+One of the most important steps to cooking is to have everything ready to go before you start.
 This tip can save you from lots of potential mistakes.

-Add the mushrooms and saute for a few minutes until they begin to release some of their moisture but don’t let them brown.
+- Add the mushrooms and saute for a few minutes until they release moisture, but don’t let them brown.

-In a saucepan melt the butter, add the mushrooms and shallots and sweat for 1 min.
-Stir in the curry powder and add the cognac or Armagnac and wine.
-Bring to the boil, and reduce the liquid by one-third.
+- Stir in the curry powder and add the cognac or Armagnac and wine.
+Bring to a boil, and reduce the liquid by one-third.

-Pour in the fish stock, simmer for 5 minutes, then add the cream and the English mustard and cook until the sauce is thick enough to coat the back of a spoon.
+- Pour in the fish stock, simmer for 5 minutes, then add the cream and the reconstituted mustard and cook until the sauce is thick enough to coat the back of a spoon.